 Hearing a humming sound but the blades aren’t spinning?
 That’s a classic sign of a jam.
 Something is likely wedged in the grinding chamber, preventing the blades from moving.
 After you’ve turned off all power to the unit, find the small, hex-shaped hole on the very bottom of the disposal.
 Your unit probably came with a special Allen wrench for this purpose.
 Insert the wrench into the hole and turn it back and forth.
 This motion manually moves the blades, which can help dislodge whatever is stuck inside.
 Once the blades move freely, you can remove the wrench, restore power, and try running it again.

-Step 3: Clear Clogs with Tongs or a Drain Snake
+Step 3: Clear Clogs Using Tongs or a Drain Snake

 Sometimes the problem is a clog you can see.
 If water is draining slowly or not at all, turn off the power and grab a flashlight.
 Look down into the disposal from the sink opening to see if you can spot the culprit.
 Often, it’s a stray bottle cap, a piece of silverware, or a large food scrap.
 Never use your hands to clear a disposal.
 Instead, use a pair of tongs or pliers to safely pull out the object.
 If you can’t see anything, the clog might be further down the line.
 For these deeper blockages, our team offers expert plumbing services to clear your drains quickly and safely.

-Step 4: Locate and Tighten the Source of a Leak
+Step 4: Find and Tighten the Source of a Leak

 A puddle under your sink is never a welcome sight.
 If you suspect your garbage disposal is leaking, the first thing to do is find where the water is coming from.
 The most common leak points are the sink flange at the top, the dishwasher hose connection on the side, or the discharge drainpipe at the bottom.
 To pinpoint the source, dry the entire unit with a towel, then plug the sink and fill it with a little water.
 Let it drain and watch closely for drips.
 If the leak is coming from a connection point, you may be able to stop it by simply tightening the bolts or clamps in that area.

-Step 5: Deep Clean to Eliminate Bad Smells
+Step 5: Deep Clean to Get Rid of Bad Smells

 Lingering odors are a common complaint, but they’re easy to fix.
 Foul smells are usually caused by tiny food particles that have built up inside the grinding chamber.
 To give your disposal a deep clean, start by grinding a handful of ice cubes with some coarse salt.
 This combination acts as a natural scrub, scouring the blades and chamber walls.
 Next, grind a few small citrus peels from a lemon or orange to freshen things up.
 For a final touch, pour about half a cup of baking soda down the drain, followed by a cup of white vinegar.
 Let the mixture fizz for about 15 minutes, then flush everything with hot water.